 Some Unfiltered Facts About Raw Water

-Raw water is a commodity which is not treated like bottled or tap water and comes directly from rivers, streams and lakes of fresh water.
-According to its advocates, it contains all the minerals and micronutrients which are removed in the treatment process of domestic water supplies.
-In so doing, it is claimed that raw water doesn’t have any contamination and extra chemicals added from the treatment of public water supplies.
+Raw water is a commodity not treated like bottled or tap water and comes directly from rivers, streams, and lakes of fresh water.
+According to its advocates, it contains all the minerals and micronutrients removed in the treatment process of domestic water supplies.
+In so doing, it is claimed that raw water has no contamination and extra chemicals are added from the treatment of public water supplies.

 Raw Water: A Lucrative Industry

 Within a very short time period, the supply of raw water has transformed into a lucrative industry.
 2.5 gallons of untreated spring water is available for around $37 and comes along with fancy packaging.
-Affluent strata of big urban cities are the major consumer of this new booming industry, which is selling this essential commodity at such inflated rates.
+The affluent strata of big urban cities are the major consumers of this new booming industry, which is selling this essential commodity at such inflated rates.

 Fulfilling the Idea of Independent Living?

-The trend of consuming raw water is also getting traction because it demonstrates the illusion of independent living where one is not reliant on the ‘system’.
+The trend of consuming raw water is also gaining traction because it demonstrates the illusion of independent living without relying on the ‘system.’
 The trend is very similar to the idea of going ‘off the grid’ where households generate all the energy they need on their own.

 Alleged Benefits of Raw Water

-A strong refutation of the benefits of raw water has come from different quarters and terming it as a product of pseudoscience with no significant research to make a solid conclusion.
-For instance, water supply lines are now properly sealed and no lead content seeps into the supply.
-Insignificant amounts of fluoride in the water doesn’t have any detrimental effects on the human body and fluoride-treated water helps in the prevention of tooth decay.
+A strong refutation of the benefits of raw water has come from different quarters, terming it as a product of pseudoscience with no significant research to make a solid conclusion.
+For instance, water supply lines are now properly sealed, and no lead content seeps into the supply.
+Insignificant amounts of fluoride in the water don’t have any detrimental effects on the human body, and fluoride-treated water helps in the prevention of tooth decay.

-Some other harmful aspects of consumption of raw water are also being highlighted by the experts.
+Experts are also highlighting some other harmful aspects of the consumption of raw water.
 Let’s look into some of them.

 No Natural Source of Fresh Water is Free of Contaminants